Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Satisfied Machine Ratio

-On these QPs, machine perceptions deviate noticeably from the original image and become unreliable or even unusable.
-Hence, the satisfaction score directly reflects a machine's JND characteristics.
-SMR further mitigates the biases from a few specific machines and measures the compression quality accurately with the general MVS characteristics captured.
-Images with larger SMRs are more friendly to machine vision applications because it is more likely to get correct analysis results on such images for any machine.
-The significance of SMR further increases when the machine used for analysis is unknown before compression, or in a long term that the machine can be upgraded or replaced, which are common in the real world.
-More importantly, SMR can guide the compression to remove perceptual redundancy for MVS and maintain the same machine perceptions on original and compressed images for most machines, achieving an optimal balance among compression efficiency, generalizability, and machine analysis performance.
-Therefore, SMR is a more reasonable optimization target for VCM and fuels the perceptual coding for MVS.
+By aggregating satisfaction scores of many machines, SMR mitigates the perception biases from a few specific machines and measures the compression quality accurately with general MVS characteristics considered.
+Images with higher SMRs are more conducive to machine vision applications, as they are more likely to yield correct analysis results for most machines.
+The significance of SMR is further highlighted when the machine is unknown before compression, or in the long term the machine can be upgraded or replaced, which are common in the real world.
+More importantly, SMR can guide the compression to remove perceptual redundancy for MVS and preserve consistent machine perceptions on original and compressed images for most machines, achieving an ideal equilibrium between compression efficiency, generalizability, and machine analysis performance.
+Therefore, SMR is a more appropriate optimization target for VCM and fuels the perceptual coding for MVS.